All Things Computed

 - Keith Packard - X11 guru, etc.,

 etc. But, more importantly, author of the Layout widget!
-(Some years
+(Back in

 Jan Newmarch's